-The Regional Studies Association has commissioned a Policy Expo to look at place-based policy and its implementation around the globe.
-The research will be led by:
+The Regional Studies Association commissioned a Policy Expo to look at place-based policy and its implementation around the globe.
+The research was led by:

 - Andrew Beer, University of South Australia

 - Markku Sotarauta, Tampere University